tparchman/F24_BIOL792/week3_unixIII/unixIII_primer.md

 - permissions, file modes
 - pipes (`|`) and redirection (`>`,`>>`)
 - Interacting with remote machines
+- quickstart introduction to writing and executing shell scripts
 - From Haddock and Dunn: Chapters 5, 6 and 16

 <p>&nbsp;</p>